 |a Trials included subjects with HTG and severe HTG.|

 Additional adverse reactions from clinical trials are listed below:

 Metabolic and Nutritional Disorders: Increased ALT and increased AST.

 In addition to adverse reactions reported from clinical trials, the events described below have been identified during post-approval use of LOVAZA.
 Because these events are reported voluntarily from a population of unknown size, it is not possible to reliably estimate their frequency or to always establish a causal relationship to drug exposure.

 The following events have been reported: anaphylactic reaction, hemorrhagic diathesis.

-Some studies with omega-3-acids demonstrated prolongation of bleeding time.
-The prolongation of bleeding time reported in these studies has not exceeded normal limits and did not produce clinically significant bleeding episodes.
-Clinical studies have not been done to thoroughly examine the effect of LOVAZA and concomitant anticoagulants.
-Patients receiving treatment with LOVAZA and an anticoagulant or other drug affecting coagulation should be monitored periodically (e.g., aspirin, NSAIDS, warfarin, coumarin).
+Some trials with omega-3-acids demonstrated prolongation of bleeding time.
+The prolongation of bleeding time reported in these trials has not exceeded normal limits and did not produce clinically significant bleeding episodes.
+Clinical trials have not been done to thoroughly examine the effect of LOVAZA and concomitant anticoagulants.
+Patients receiving treatment with LOVAZA and an anticoagulant or other drug affecting coagulation (e.g., anti-platelet agents) should be monitored periodically.

 Drug Abuse And Dependence

 LOVAZA does not have any known drug abuse or withdrawal effects.